Poeboyo/bamazon/README.md

 });
 ```

--Each piece of code serves one function, each only being rendered when needed/called upon.
+- Each piece of code serves one function, each only being rendered when needed/called upon.
--User input is taken in using inquirer and has user validation, making sure the "customer" cannot purchase an item that does not exist.
+- User input is taken in using inquirer and has user validation, making sure the "customer" cannot purchase an item that does not exist.
--A small example is below, a small fraction of an "if" statement, making sure that the item is avaiable for purchase.
+- A small example is below, a small fraction of an "if" statement, making sure that the item is avaiable for purchase.

 ```javascript
 if (stock < 1) {